 4. Yoga and Pilates in Pregnancy

 Both Yoga and Pilates are recommended by doctors and considered safe and beneficial in pregnancy.
-However, Yoga plays a major and a more critical role in easing back pains and toning the muscles while also strengthening the joints during pregnancy.
+However, Yoga plays a major and more critical role in easing back pains and toning the muscles while also strengthening the joints during pregnancy.

 Other common problems that occur in pregnancy, such as loss of stamina, neck aches, shoulder aches, and easing the heaviness in the pelvic floor, can also be done with the help of Yoga.
 It strengthens the muscles that otherwise weaken during pregnancy.

 Yoga and Pilates have almost the same effects on the bodies of individuals in terms of weight loss.
 However, the more fierce exercises done in Pilates might help an individual achieve faster results.